A2osX/A2osX/.Docs/User Guide.md

 A2osX supports a special maintenance mode that you can invoke while A2osX is loading.
 As the system begins to load, press Control-R (hold down the Control Key and press R) to enable ROOT Mode.
 In this mode, A2osX starts up in a special mode that

 1. by-passes the login process, so if you have changed or forgotten your ROOT password, you can boot the system (only at the console) in ROOT mode to correct this.
-2. does not load the ETC/INIT, in case you have made some change to this file that is causing boot issues.
+2. does not load the *etc/init*, in case you have made some change to this file that is causing boot issues.
-3. does not load the root users PROFILE, in case you have made some change to this file that is causing ROOT login issues.
+3. does not load the root users *profile*, in case you have made some change to this file that is causing ROOT login issues.

 In maintenance mode, you still have access to all A2osX utilities and scripts, so you can run programs such as EDIT to make changes to any needed text file reconfigure the system before booting normally.